brhoades/blag/content/posts/2026-05-28-principled-cryptids.md

 &nbsp;

-Hell, today I'm unemployed by choice, riding a ferry to Seattle, sitting on two offers, and expecting a third one.
-I'm damn lucky... and disillusioned about all three prospects.
+Hell, today I'm unemployed by choice, riding a ferry to Seattle, and sitting on two offers.
+I'm lucky... and just generally lukewarm.

-Is "all companies suck for bad reasons" the new phase of my career?
+Is general disillusionment about opportunities the new phase of my career?
 Much like how an eager, early career Billy thought Ruby was the solution to every problem.
 Mid-career Billy sports a language denylist by problem space.

-At the behest of a recruiter and despite already interviewing at three perfectly mediocre startups, I took an additional meet-and-greet with a tiny startup.
+At the behest of a Rust recruiter and despite having of other options, I took an additional meet-and-greet with an additional startup.

 They're a small shop with a good product, delightful team, and a decent business.
 Their CTO [did an interview](https://filtra.io/rust/interviews/scanner-may-25) where he was asked "what do you look for when hiring?"